How do you measure the performance of your web pages in Google Analytics?

 If you need help figuring out how to set up Goals check out these tutorials:

-And… Sign up for Analytics Course.
+And… Sign up for Google Analytics Mastery Course.
 Goals are a super important part of Google Analytics!
 In Analytics Course, we will help you understand Goal Funnels, Goal tracking, e-commerce conversions, etc.

 3. If individual pages have low value, UPGRADE THEM